This article describes the main steps and general recommendations for processing images from HDR panorama cameras in

 Metashape calculates bounding box dimensions, orientation and location automatically.
 But it is recommended to check if any correction is needed because further reconstruction steps deal only with the data inside the volume.
 Bounding box can be resized, moved, and rotated with the help Resize Region, Move Region, and Rotate Region tools.

 If the coordinates of the images are available, you can add them to the project.
 The coordinates will be displayed in the Reference pane.

 Build Point Cloud

-Based on the estimated camera positions the program calculates depth information for each camera to be combined into a single dense point cloud.
+Based on the estimated camera positions the program calculates depth information for each camera to be combined into a single point cloud.

-1. Select Build Dense Cloud command from the Workflow menu.
-Set the recommended values for the parameters in the Build Dense Cloud dialog as presented on the image below:
+1. Select Build Point Cloud command from the Workflow menu.
+Set the recommended values for the parameters in the Build Point Cloud dialog as presented on the image below:

 2. Click OK button.
 The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.

 After the point cloud has been reconstructed it is possible to generate a polygonal mesh model based on the point cloud data or depth maps data.
 The second approach supports GPU acceleration and mostly provides better results for the same depth maps quality for objects and scenes with a lot of minor details.

 1. Select Build Mesh command from the Workflow menu.
 Set the recommended values for the parameters in the Build Mesh dialog as presented on the image below: